pmelsted/bifrost/doc/tutorial/Intro.md

 ## Storing unitigs identity

-A question that often comes back to me is 'How do I save a unitig identity or its position in the graph?'.
-In C++, if you have a vector of objects and you want to remember a specific object for later, you store an iterator to that object or the position of that object in the vector.
+A recurrent question is 'How do I save a unitig identifier or its position in the graph?' which is mostly the same as 'Can I access a unitig in the graph using an identifier'.
+With that regard, graphs in Bifrost are like hash tables (type `map`) in C++: You cannot access keys using an identifier or a position but you can access them using an iterator.
 Let assume that for the purpose of your program, you want to save the reference unitig of a `UnitigMap` object `um` where you found your *k*-mer `km`:
 ```cpp
 vector<UnitigMap<>> v_um;

 v_um.push_back(um);
 ```

 That is the closest equivalent of storing an iterator, quick and fast.
-However, beware that same as for a vector iterator, if you decide to modify the graph (adding or removing a sequence) after that, the stored `UnitigMap` will be broken and it will not point anymore to a valid location in the graph.
+However, beware that same as for a `vector` or a `map` object, if you decide to modify the graph (adding or removing a sequence) afterwards, the stored `UnitigMap` will be broken and it will not point anymore to a valid location in the graph.
 Using the stored `UnitigMap` object after modifying the graph is undefined behavior and your program might very well crash.
 The reason for that is that when you modify the graph, it is automatically re-compacted: some unitigs might split or merge.
-Hence, the unitig pointed out by the stored `UnitigMap` object might look different or might not exist at all anymore.
+Hence, the unitig pointed out by the stored `UnitigMap` object might look different or just not exist anymore in the graph.

-There is another way to store unitig identity or positions which will be ideal in a number of situations.
+There is another way to store unitig identitiers or positions which will be ideal in a number of situations.
 Remember that each *k*-mer in the graph occur in **at most** one unitig.
 Which means that a *k*-mer can be used as an identifier for a unitig:
 ```cpp
 vector<Kmer> v_km;